Advantages and Disadvantages of Sole Proprietorship

 Advantages of a Sole Proprietorship

-If you want to run your own business, then a sole proprietorship gives you that luxury of control, effort and rewards in the business structure.
+If you want to run your own business, then a sole proprietorship gives you the luxury of control, requires less effort, and offers other rewards in the business structure.
 For starters, there are no separate business tax returns required.
 Any income made by sole proprietors from the business is counted as personal income.
 Owners then pay taxes according to their individual tax rates.

-Launching a sole proprietorship gives an owner the ease of business formation.
+Launching a sole proprietorship is relatively simple.
 Filing a business name is swift and inexpensive.
-Check here for your state’s particular rules on forming and filing a sole proprietorship.
-In general cases, there is an online application available, or the owner must visit a state office and fill out a DBA (Doing Business As) form to operate under a given business name.
+You should check your state's particular rules on forming and filing a sole proprietorship, but in most cases, there is an online application available.
+Alternatively, the owner may visit a state office and fill out a DBA (Doing Business As) form to operate under a given business name.

 The owner can then receive the business name and set up bank accounts and apply for credit cards for the business.
-Individuals owning sole proprietorships are not required to file annual reports or legal documents as required by some other business structures.
+Individuals owning sole proprietorships are not required to file the annual reports or legal documents that are required by some other business structures.

-If you want to launch with more protections, you can always look to set up research a limited liability company instead, as this also offers various legal structures for solo entrepreneurs looking to set up a business.
+If you want to launch with more protections, you can always consider a limited liability company instead, as this also offers various legal structures for solo entrepreneurs looking to set up a business.

 - No corporate tax payments